sudheer1710/website/README.md

 ## Getting Started

-To get started with this project, just 'clone' this repository.
+To get started with this project, just 'clone' this repository

-## Pulling without Rebase
-## Pulling without Rebase Actual

 ## Pulling with Rebase